CristinaPlesa/neighborhood/README.md

   * Code: beepBoop(string)
   * Expected Output: "Please enter a number to get a response"

+* Test: It should return an array with "Hello!
+This is the start!" string if number 0 is inputted.
+  * Code: userInput("0")
+  * Expected Output: "Hello, this is the start!"

 #### Not Passing

 <!-- * Test: It receives a text string from a user and coverts it to a integar.